Zebras

 Welcome to Zebra Class!
 We currently have 34 wonderful ‘Zebras’ made up of Year 3 and 4 children.
 Our teacher is Mr Murray and we are helped by Melinda, our lovely Teaching Assistant.

-So far this year we have studied the Roman Empire as part of our Curriculum Maestro topic this term, ‘Emperors and Empires’.
+So far this year we have studied the Roman Empire, Mountains and Rivers, and the Anglo-Saxons and Vikings as part of our Curriculum Maestro topics.

-The children have had a great time so far exploring the history of the Roman Empire, and how their invasion impacted Britain.
+The children have had a great time this year exploring the history of the Roman Empire, and how their invasion impacted Britain.
 We visited Truro Museum, where we took part in workshops, and even made our own clay Roman lamps!

-Alongside our work on the Romans, we have looked at Forces and Magnets in Science.
+In Science, we have explored a number of different subjects including Forces and Magnets, Sounding and Grouping & Classifying.
 The children have enjoyed learning about contact forces, and loved exploring the school for different surfaces to test friction on.
 From the sandpit in Giraffes, to the gravel on the bike track, we searched high and low for the highest and lowest fricitional surface.
 We have also investigated which type of shoes have the greatest amount of friction, and how magnets behave in various orientations.
+We have also enjoyed investigating how far sound can travel outside, and also how we can affect sounds’ pitches and dynamics.

 In Maths we have been focusing on Place Value, learning about rounding numbers to the nearest 10, 100 and 1000, estimating numbers on number lines, and putting our new-found Roman knowledge to the test when learning some Roman numerals!
 We have also completed units on Addition and Subtraction, becoming more familiar with column addition and subtraction methods, as well as Multiplication and Division, setting some valuable groundwork for the Year 4 Multiplication Check later in the academic year.